-- the effects of adverse economic conditions in the markets in which we sell our products; - changes in customer demand for our products and for end products that incorporate our products; - our ability to effectively manage our cost structure in both the short term and over a longer duration; - the timing of new product announcements or introductions by us, our customers or our competitors;
+- the effects of adverse economic conditions in the markets in which we sell our products; - changes in customer demand for our products and for end products that incorporate our products; - our ability to effectively manage our cost structure in both the short term and over a longer duration; - the timing of new product announcements or introductions by us, our customers or our competitors; - competitive pricing pressures; - fluctuations in manufacturing yields, adequate availability of wafers and other raw materials, and manufacturing, assembly and test capacity; - the ability of our third-party suppliers, subcontractors and manufacturers to supply us with sufficient quantities of raw materials, products and/or components;

-- competitive pricing pressures; - fluctuations in manufacturing yields, adequate availability of wafers and other raw materials, and manufacturing, assembly and test capacity; - the ability of our third-party suppliers, subcontractors and manufacturers to supply us with sufficient quantities of raw materials, products and/or components; - any significant decline in our backlog; - the timing, delay or cancellation of significant customer orders and our ability to manage inventory; - our ability to hire, retain and motivate adequate numbers of engineers and other qualified employees to meet the demands of our customers; - changes in geographic, product or customer mix; - our ability to utilize our manufacturing facilities at efficient levels; - potential significant litigation-related costs; - the difficulties inherent in forecasting future operating expense levels, including with respect to costs associated with labor, utilities, transportation and raw materials: - the costs related to compliance with increasing worldwide environmental and social responsibility regulations; - · changes in our effective tax rates in the United States, Ireland or worldwide; and - the effects of public health emergencies, natural disasters, widespread travel disruptions, security risks, terrorist activities, international conflicts and other events beyond our control.
+- a decline in the U.S. Government defense budget, changes in spending or budgetary priorities, a prolonged U.S. Government shutdown or delays in contract awards; - a decline in infrastructure spending by foreign governments, including China; - any significant decline in our backlog; - the timing, delay, reduction or cancellation of significant customer orders and our ability to manage inventory; - our ability to recruit, hire, retain and motivate adequate numbers of engineers and other qualified employees to meet the demands of our customers; - the increasing costs of providing employee benefits, including health insurance, pension plan contributions and retirement benefits; - changes in geographic, product or customer mix; - our ability to utilize our manufacturing facilities at efficient levels; - potential significant litigation-related costs or product warranty and/or indemnity claims, including those not covered by our suppliers or insurers; - the difficulties inherent in forecasting future operating expense levels, including with respect to costs associated with labor, utilities, transportation and raw materials; - the costs related to compliance with increasing worldwide government, environmental and social responsibility regulations; - changes in our effective tax rates in the United States, Ireland or worldwide; and - the effects of public health emergencies, natural disasters, widespread travel disruptions, security risks, terrorist activities, international conflicts and other events beyond our control.

 In addition, the semiconductor market has historically been cyclical and subject to significant economic upturns and downturns.
-Our business is subject to rapid technological changes and there can be no assurance (i) that products stocked in our inventory will not be rendered obsolete before we ship them, or (ii) that we will be able to produce products in a timely fashion to accommodate changing customer demand.
+Our business is also subject to rapid technological changes and there can be no assurance (i) that products stocked in our inventory will not be rendered obsolete before we ship them, or (ii) that we will be able to design, develop and produce products in a timely fashion to accommodate changing customer demand.
 As a result of these and other factors, there can be no assurance that we will not experience material fluctuations in future revenue, gross margins, operating results and net income on a quarterly or annual basis.
+Our historical financial performance and results of operations should not be relied upon as indicators of future performance or results.
 In addition, if our revenue, gross margins, operating results and net income do not meet the expectations of securities analysts or investors, the market price of our common stock may decline.

-Changes in our effective tax rate may impact our results of operations.
+Increases in our effective tax rate and exposure to additional tax liabilities may adversely impact our results of operations.